ahmed-n-abdeltwab/blog/_posts/2025-04-01-backend-communication-notes-day3.md

 mathjax_autoNumber: true
 ---

+> **Note:** This is an older version of this post.
+For the most up-to-date and complete information, please see the newer version: [Backend Communication Fundamentals: Week 1 Recap](/2025/04/03/backend-communication-week1.html).

-## Day 4: Backend Communication Fundamentals
+## Week 1 Recap: Backend Communication Fundamentals

 Today, we covered important topics in backend communication.
 This post summarizes key concepts in an easy-to-follow way for future reference.